 Failure to comply may lead to sanctions under the IIA’s disciplinary code

-By joining the Institute you consent to receiving emails directly related to administration of your membership, CPE, IIA Governance and Policy Research.
+By joining the Chartered IIA you consent to receiving emails directly related to administration of your membership, CPE, IIA governance and policy research.

 Your annual membership subscription fee is non-transferrable.
 We reserve the right to refuse admission to membership; if we do so we will refund your annual subscription in full.